 Their Shared Philosophy: A Child-Centered Approach

 The greatest similarity between the Montessori and HEI Schools philosophies is that they are both child-centered.
-Grounded in the belief that early childhood is a time when children should be free to explore their interests and discover new things about the world around them, they emphasize the importance of letting children take the lead in their own learning experiences.
-Active agency and freedom of choice are hallmarks of both educational systems, and as such, emphasize the importance of fostering children’s independence from a young age.
+Grounded in the belief that early childhood is a time when children should be free to explore their interests and discover new things, they emphasize the importance of letting children take the lead in their own learning.
+Allowing children active agency, freedom of choice and age-appropriate independence are all key principles of these frameworks.

-Additionally, both models account for the developmental phases, strengths and personality of each child.
-They take a holistic approach to teaching because they recognize children as individuals, and as individuals, children learn differently.
-Both models acknowledge these differences by creating classroom environments that serve a variety of learning styles and allow children to learn at their own pace.
+Both models account for the developmental phases, strengths and personality of each child.
+They take a holistic approach to teaching because they recognize children as individuals, which means that they learn differently.
+Therefore, the classroom environment serves a variety of learning styles and let children learn at their own pace.

 The two models also integrate the ‘sensitive period’ of learning into their approaches.
 Proven by research, this concept is grounded in the idea that there are certain periods of development in which children are most receptive to certain types of learning.
-Their brains are incredibly flexible and growing exponentially, so it is much easier to learn certain skills in this time period than it would be later on.
-For example, preschool-aged children are particularly adept at language learning, so they should be exposed to language as soon as possible in order for them to learn new words and even new languages most effectively.
+Their brains are incredibly flexible and growing exponentially, so it is much easier to learn certain skills during such developmental phases than it would be later on.
+For example, preschool-aged children are particularly adept at language learning, so they should be exposed to language as much as possible so that they can learn new words and even new languages effectively.

-Instead of forcing children to learn certain skills, the Montessori and HEI Schools models both focus on developing and building upon children’s existing abilities with pedagogically informed activities and opportunities to practice and experience them.
-Teachers working within both frameworks engage children by following their interests and expanding upon their previous knowledge and capabilities.
-This makes children feel confident in their abilities and capable of learning more.
-Teachers scaffold those skills that a child cannot learn independently but can acquire with help, thereby respecting that child’s competencies and helping him or her to grow in a way that is healthy and natural.
-These models consequently empower children, build a strong foundation of internal motivation and instill a lifelong love of learning.
+Besides that, the Montessori and HEI Schools models both focus on developing and building upon children’s existing abilities, which makes them feel confident and capable of learning more.
+The educators also scaffold new skills that children need some help with, thereby respecting their current skills and helping them grow in a way that is healthy and natural.
+Both models therefore empower children, build a strong foundation of internal motivation and instill a lifelong love of learning.

 The Learning Environment and Materials